dodistyo/ci-rest-jwt/README.md

 ## Refference

-This project was originally Using REST by Phil Sturgeon and Firebase/PHP-JWT.
+This project Using REST by Phil Sturgeon and Firebase/PHP-JWT.
 For more information :
 ## REST
 https://github.com/chriskacerguis/codeigniter-restserver